namor5772/WifiRadio2/README.md

 7. Power up/reboot Raspberry Pi and assuming you are using a mouse, keyboard and HDMI monitor.
 In the Raspberry Pi Configuration:
     1. In System tab: set Boot To desktop, Auto Login On.
     2. In Interfaces: only set Remote GPIO to on.
-    3. Wireless LAN Country: AU Australia (or as appropriate)
+    3. Wireless LAN Country: AU Australia (or as appropriate).
 8. Now on the rebooted running Raspberry Pi which should have auto logged into a GUI and have Wifi available.
-In a terminal windows:
+In a terminal windows run the following commands:
     ```terminal
     {username}@rpi:~ $ sudo apt update
     {username}@rpi:~ $ sudo apt install python3 idle3